• Skip to primary navigation

 • Do not add salt to the dough.

-• You can store homemade dried pasta for up to 1 month in an air-tight sealed container (after the noodles have been air-dried thoroughly first.
-You may also freeze fresh pasta (my preferred method) in an airtight container but try to use it within 1 month.
+• You can store fully dried homemade dried pasta for up to 1 month in an airtight sealed container.
+You may also freeze fresh pasta (my preferred method as taught to me by my family here in Italy.
+Try to use it within 1 month.

 • Prep Time: 30 minutes